Netlify Environment Variables: How to Set, Scope, and Debug Them

 • Feature flags

-• In serverless functions
+• In serverless functions — Netlify Functions get them automatically

-• In edge functions
+• In edge functions — same deal

-Adding environment variables in the Netlify dashboard
+Adding variables in the dashboard

 1. Open your site in the Netlify dashboard

-2. Go to Site configuration → Environment variables
+2. Go to Site configuration > Environment variables

 3. Click Add a variable